Agile-IoT/agile-idm-integration-demo/README.md

 It installs AGILE-IDM in a way that it integrates nicely with OS.js It modifies installs a modified version of node-red that takes the token from IDM (through a file) It installs the enforcement proxy (where calls should be directed with thte token to test enforcement based on users (see example of configuration of allowed users in example/conf/ in )

+## How to Run it

+From the root of this directory:

+* idm:
+  $ cd agile-idm-web-ui/example/
+  $ node app

+* enforcement-proxy:
+  $ cd agile-enforcement-proxy/example
+  $ node app

+* Os.js:
+  $ cd OS.js
+  $ ./bin/start-dev.sh

+* Node-RED:
+  $ cd node-red
+  $ node red

 ## How to test it